China–Africa Development Fund

-The China–Africa Development Fund (中非发展基金), more commonly known as CAD Fund, is a China Government Guidance Fund solely funded by China Development Bank, a Chinese government policy bank.
-The aim of the fund is to stimulate investment in Africa by Chinese companies in power generation, transportation infrastructure, natural resources, manufacturing, and other sectors.
+The China–Africa Development Fund (CAD Fund; 中非发展基金) is a China Government Guidance Fund funded by China Development Bank.
+It invests in African projects across power generation, transportation infrastructure, natural resources, and manufacturing.

 History

-The creation of CAD Fund was announced as one of the "Eight Measures" for Sino-African relations at the Beijing summit of the Forum on China-Africa Cooperation (FOCAC) by General Secretary of the Chinese Communist Party Hu Jintao on November 4, 2006.
-It was established in June 2007 with US$1 billion of initial funding by the China Development Bank and is envisioned to grow to US$5 billion in the future.
-The fund entered into its second round of fundraising in May 2010 to raise US$2 billion.
-In 2015, China announced its plan to expand the CAD fund to $10 billion.
+The fund was announced by General Secretary Hu Jintao at the November 2006 Beijing summit of the Forum on China-Africa Cooperation as one of the "Eight Measures" for Sino-African relations.
+It launched in June 2007 with US$1 billion from China Development Bank.
+A second fundraising round began in May 2010 targeting US$2 billion, and in 2015 China announced plans to expand the fund to US$10 billion.